Ofek-Hodis/Snake/README.md

 - Eat powerups (marked by the purple questionmark) for a change of speed.
 - Game ends if you collide with the walls or yourself.

-### Two=-player
+### Two-player
 - Blue snake: control using **arrow keys**, can only eat **apples**.
 - Red snake: control using **WASD**, can only eat **oranges**.
-- Eat powerups (marked by the purple questionmark) for a change of speed.
+- Eat powerups (marked by the purple question mark) for a change of speed.
-- If a snake tries to eat the other snake's fruit, it's location will be randomized without the score and the size of the snake increasing.
+- If a snake tries to eat the other snake's fruit, the fruit's location will be randomized without increasing the score or the snake's size.
-- Game ends if either snake collides with the other, the walls or itself.
+- The game ends if either snake collides with the other, the walls or itself.

 ## Project Structure

-PLACEHOLDER
+Snake/
+├── Assets/                   # Game assets (visuals and audio) │   ├── Fonts/                # Font files for UI and text display │   ├── Images/               # Game images (such as for the snake or fruit) │   └── Sounds/               # Sound effects
+├── Data/                     # Persistent game data
+│   └── high_score.json       # Stores player high scores
+├── src/                      # Source code for game logic │   ├── button.py             # Button handling logic for UI
+│   ├── main.py               # Code for game and menu loops
+│   ├── main_classes.py       # Core game classes (Main, Snake, Fruit...)
+│   └── support_funcs.py      # Helper and utility functions
+├── .gitignore                # Ignore files/folders not to be tracked by git ├── LICENSE                   # License file (project usage rights) ├── README.md                 # Project documentation and overview
+└── run.py                    # Module used to launch the game from the root

 ---

 ## Possible Future Improvements
 - Add pause/resume functionality.
-- Add 3 player game-mode.
+- Add three player game-mode.
-- Additional power-ups.
+- Additional powerups.
 - Background music.